Deltares/ra2ce/README.rst

 THe user needs to decide which type of input data will be used to create the infrastructure network.
+Currently the following 3 methods are
+implemented:

-Currently the following 3 methods are implemented - *Create a network based on OSM dump file* (.osm.pbf) - The user needs to identify the name of the OSM dump and a shapefile containing the area of interest. - *Create a network based on a shapefile* - The user needs to deliver a shapefile and indicate the column of the unique identifier.
+- *Create a network based on OSM dump file* (.osm.pbf)
+- The user needs to identify the name of the OSM dump and a shapefile containing the area of interest.
+- *Create a network based on a shapefile*
+- The user needs to deliver a shapefile and indicate the column of the unique identifier.

-(- Create a network based on OSM online download) - to be implemented
+- (Create a network based on OSM online download) - to be implemented

 Exposure
 --------